This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 - Is It Time to Hire an Employee?

 - How to Hire Your First Employee

 - How to Choose the Best CRM for Your Business

 Ask any real estate agent how they market their business, and you’ll find that “SEO” and “a good web presence” are common responses.
 Beyond the required networking you’ll need to do, maintaining an online presence in your real estate niche is key to your success.

 Again, we go back to the importance of your personal relationships with people.
 Getting business is all about seeing people, wherever they are, though it’s equally important to have an online presence so that people can find you themselves!

-Tim Frie of Norman & Page Real Estate, says, “A lot of real estate marketing is based on forming relationships, and you can do that most efficiently by blending an online strategy with a traditional outreach and connection strategy.”
+Tim Frie says, “A lot of real estate marketing is based on forming relationships, and you can do that most efficiently by blending an online strategy with a traditional outreach and connection strategy.”

 If you don’t have any customers, a good place to start is to reach out to people in your existing network.
 “Tell them about what you’re doing,” Tim says.
 “Ask if they know anyone who you can provide value to.
 If you’re new and starting out, you need to put yourself in situations that allow you to create new connections, meet new people, and provide value just by being yourself.
 Once people like you, they’ll correlate your name with ‘real estate’ when they themselves or someone they know want to buy or sell a house.”

-Resources to help you market and launch your business:
+Resources to help you market and launch your real estate business: